Jewelry Blog

 • Octagonal Cut | Hexagonal Cut | Pentagonal Cut

-If your diamond has any of the shapes in the second list, you can know with certainty that it is not antique.
+If your diamond has any shapes in the second list, you can know with certainty that it is not antique.
 None of the criteria below will help prove that your diamond is antique.
-In order for a diamond to be antique, it will obviously have to be a shape that was invented over 100 years ago.
+For a diamond to be antique, it must be a shape invented over 100 years ago.

 Finding the Culet on an antique ring

-When looking at an antique, authentic diamond, the culet is usually one of the tops indicators of age.
+When looking at an antique, authentic diamond, the culet is usually one of the top indicators of age.

 The culet is the facet at the very bottom of the diamond.
-It’s the tiny facet that runs parallel to the table and is typically easily visible, even to the untrained eye.
+The tiny facet runs parallel to the table and is typically easily visible, even to the untrained eye.

-When looking into any authentic antique diamond from above, the culet should appear in the center.
-The culet may be a circle, oval, octagon, or rectangular shape.
+The culet should appear in the center when looking into any authentic antique diamond from above.
+The culet may be a circle, oval, octagon, or rectangular.

 Here are examples of rings with antique diamonds.
 Note the large cutlets inside of the diamonds.